armijnhemel/devicecode/doc/future_work.md

   but not the architecture (ARM/MIPS/etc.).
 By using some lookup table mapping model to architecture it should be fairly simple to create these overlays.
 * CPE mapping: see <https://nvd.nist.gov/products/cpe>

+### Overlay squash script

+Currently the overlays are loaded "on the fly" by the TUI.
+This makes it fairly easy to switch off any overlays (by removing them) and also keeps a clean separation between the data that was extracted from the Wikis and other sources (which is useful license wise), but some might prefer to have both the wiki data and the overlays squashed into a single file per device.

 ## Add software update information/press releases